How 3 blog posts and 3 newsletters generated £100k of business for an auditor

 How to win more audit work

-I've just got off the phone to a very happy client, who is a very specialist auditor.
-In our conversation he told me how he had generated £100k+ of new work from the three newsletters and three blog posts he had written and distributed from the start of the year.
+a man gesturing yesI’ve just got off the phone with a very happy client, who is a very specialist auditor.
+In our conversation, he told me how he had generated £100k+ of new work from the three newsletters and three blog posts he had written and distributed from the start of the year.
 A rather nice way to win more audit work, I am sure you would agree!
 For the disbelievers amongst you, he was able to trace each piece of work back to either the newsletter OR the blog post, or both (and as an auditor, I am inclined to believe his analysis!).

 From the conversations I have had with auditors from small firms recently, I think there are quite a few auditors wondering how to win more audit work.

-However, having a fully stocked pipeline of new business, has not always been the case for my client.
-In fact, just two weeks previously he'd been very down and concerned.
+However, having a fully stocked pipeline of new business has not always been the case for my client.
+In fact, just two weeks previously, he’d been very down and concerned.
 We had a completely different conversation where he told me how worried he was about the lack of new business coming through.
 I told him to keep on doing the right things and work would come through.
 And, boy, when it did come through, it really came through.

 What were the lessons my client learnt, and how can you replicate this for your small firm?

-1. Do a little marketing every day, every week and every month
+a planner with a coffee on it1.
+Do a little marketing every day, every week and every month

 In fact my client actually said to me: